Progress2002/awesome-book/README.md

 ## Description

-Awesome Books is a single page website (SPW) that allow users to stor a book with title and author name and add to their books list on the page.
+Awesome Books is a single page website (SPW) that allow users to store a book with title and author name and add to their books list on the page.

 ## Build With